kpister/spam/README.md

 * - [ ] Authentication:
   * - [x] Read and understand RSA aglorithm
   * - [x] Look into Go-lang libraries which will help
-  * - [ ] Implement RSA on a branch
+  * - [x] Implement RSA on a branch
     * - [x] Easy way to generate private and public keys
     * - [x] Encrypt and decrypt message functions
     * - [x] Link encryption and decryption to identify for authentication
       * - [x] Send encrypted messages
       * - [x] Receive and decrypt the messages - creating the association
   * - [ ] Improve on the algorithms
   * - [ ] Add digital signing to all messages
   * - [ ] Test more
-    * Notes: this is to connect the peers we have in our .cfg with the peers that are connecting with us
-    * [ ] We will want to consider some policies for openness
+  * - [ ] We will want to consider some policies for openness
     * Accept all
     * Accept people I have in cfg
     * Accept something else
-    * [ ] It would be nice to shrink the public private key values.
+  * - [ ] It would be nice to shrink the public private key values.
 There is a lot of documentation on this

 * - [ ] Implement SCP
   * - [ ] Reread SCP paper